Woods & rural delights

 - In 350 metres, by a two-armed footpath sign, pass through a gate frame and onto a path, with a fence on your left and treeline on your right.
 Keep ahead and in a further 250 metres you come to a T-junction with an old road, where you turn right.
 Head along this road, with woodland to your left (and the A24 road behind it), and the Warnham Park Estate's 1.5 metre high brick boundary wall on your right.

-- The onward route to cross the A24: in 200 metres cross a stile, go up steps to cross the A24 with care .
+- In 200 metres cross a stile, go up steps to cross the A24 with care .

 - On the other side turn right for 20 metres then head down steps into woodland.
 In 20 metres cross a stile, go over a track, pass through a woodland strip and come out onto a golf coures.
 Follow directional signs to cross the golf course, coming out into a parking area beside Warnham Nature Reserve.
 There is a cafe on your left-hand side, with outdoor seating areas, open from 10 am to 4 pm.
 There are public WCs on site.